TBosak/specbridge/README.md

 3. Check the server logs for parsing errors

+> **Note:** Specbridge works best when you use absolute paths (with no spaces) for the `--specs` argument and other file paths.
+Relative paths or paths containing spaces may cause issues on some platforms or with some MCP clients.

 ### Authentication not working?

 1. Verify your `.env` file is in the specs directory